Your ultimate guide to dog care

 Crate training is essential for new dogs or puppies because a crate serves as a place of safety for them.
 It’s also their very own space to play or rest!
 Once your dog becomes comfortable with his crate, it’ll also be much easier to bring him along during car rides or trips to the vet.

-Learn tips and techniques in crate training your dog.
+|Learn tips and techniques in crate training your dog.

 Tip #2: Clicker training

 Clicker training is essential if you want to teach your dog different commands and tricks.
-This positive reinforcement method involves a quiet area, a dog clicker, your furbaby’s favourite treats, and LOTS of praise from you.
+This positive reinforcement method involves a quiet area, a dog clicker, your furbaby’s favorite treats, and LOTS of praise from you.
 The general idea is to let your dog associate a “click” sound with a reward.

 Tip #3: How to leash train a dog

-Leash training may sound like a basic task, but dogs need to learn how to behave while on a leash.
-After all, you don’t want your dog chasing all the neighbourhood cats or straining against his leash every time you take him out!
+Leash training may sound like a basic task, but dogs need to learn to behave while on a leash.
+After all, you don’t want your dog chasing all the neighborhood cats or straining against his leash every time you take him out!
 If you commit to daily five-minute training sessions with your dog, full leash training will take approximately four to six weeks.

-Learn how to leash train your dog.
+|Learn how to leash train your dog.

 Tip #4: Potty training a puppy

-Designate a potty spot, so your pup doesn’t pee all over the house.
+Designate a potty spot so your pup doesn’t pee all over the house.
 You’ll know your puppy is ready to go if they look anxious, start sniffing room corners, or leave the room.
 When your pup shows these cues, make sure to take them to the potty spot and reward them for a job well done.
 With patience and repetition, you’ll be able to potty train your puppy in no time.

 Tip #5: Potty training a senior dog